Alliance for Local Living

-The Alliance of Local Living (ALL) is a minor localist party and political group based in Dorset, with separate branches in the two authorities, ALL for Bournemouth, Christchurch and Poole and ALL for Dorset.
-The BCP office is based in Poole, whilst the Dorset office is based in Weymouth.
-The party has five councillors in total, one on BCP Council and the remaining four on Dorset Council.
+The Alliance for Local Living (ALL) was a minor localist party and political group based in Dorset, with separate branches in the two authorities, ALL for Bournemouth, Christchurch and Poole and ALL for Dorset.
+The BCP office was based in Poole, whilst the Dorset office was based in Weymouth.
+The party was deregistered in November 2023, at which point it had four councillors on Dorset Council, who continued to sit together as an informal grouping.
+The group became Independents for Dorset in 2024.

 History

 Background

 Prior to 2019, Dorset was divided into three authorities, with Bournemouth and Poole each constituting unitary authorities, with the remainder of the county as a two-tier system, under Dorset County Council.
 However, in 2017 the government supported plans to reorganise Dorset into two unitary authorities, with the existing unitary authorities of Bournemouth and Poole to merge with the district of Christchurch, and the remaining districts to form a new Dorset Council.
 Legislation for this was passed in 2018 by Parliament.
 Two separate groups, Independents for Dorset and Three Towns Together subsequently formed in the two unitary authorities, with the intention of supporting localist independent candidates.
 In November 2018, the two groups joined to form the Alliance for Local Living, with the former group ultimately changing its name to ALL for Dorset within ALL.